Dr. Barry A. Blight

 Photo Credit: A. Bosse, CBC NB

-In 2008, Barry accepted a Marie Curie Postdoctoral Fellowship at the University of Edinburgh (Edinburgh, Scotland, UK) to study directed molecular motion influenced by different coordination geometries of transition metals and chelating ligands with Prof. David Leigh (now at the University of Manchester).
+In 2008, Barry accepted an EU Marie Curie Postdoctoral Fellowship at the University of Edinburgh (Edinburgh, Scotland, UK) to study directed molecular motion influenced by different coordination geometries of transition metals and chelating ligands with Prof. David Leigh (now at the University of Manchester).
 In addition to this work, he also had an opportunity to continue pursuing his interests in systems that harness hydrogen bonding to enact extremely strong intermolecular interactions.
 His work carried out in Edinburgh led to three high impact journal publications and a review article.

 He accepted a Research Lectureship (assistant professor) in 2013 at the University of Kent in the School of Physical Sciences, where he joined the Functional Materials Group and lectured in the chemistry program.
 In 2016, Barry completed his postgraduate certificate in Higher education, and is a now a Fellow of the Higher Education Academy.
 In May 2017, Barry relocated to his home province of New Brunswick, Canada, where he accepted a tenure-track position at UNB as an Assistant Professor of Inorganic Chemistry.
-Effective July 1, 2019 Barry was promoted to Associate Professor of Inorganic Chemistry.
+Effective July 1, 2025 Barry was promoted to Professor of Inorganic Chemistry.